qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 #.
 Depending on the selected data format, enter the :guilabel:`Length` and
    :guilabel:`Precision`.
 #.
 Click on the |newAttribute| :guilabel:`Add to Fields List` button
 #.
-And reproduce the steps above for each field you need to add
+Reproduce the steps above for each field you need to add
 #.
 Once you are happy with the attributes, click :guilabel:`OK`.
-   QGIS will automatically add the new layer to the legend, and you can edit it as described in section :ref:`sec_edit_existing_layer`.
+   QGIS will add the new layer to the legend, and you can edit it as described in section :ref:`sec_edit_existing_layer`.

 By default, A first integer ``id`` column is added but can be removed.